VasoActive - Cardiovascular Research Group

 Some current project areas include:

-Pregnancy and hypertension: Identifying differences in microdomain signalling mechanisms in the uterine microvasculature of normal compared to pre-eclamptic and gestational hypertensive pregnancies (with UNSW and RHW, Sydney)
+Pregnancy and hypertension: Identifying differences in microdomain signalling mechanisms in the uterine microvasculature of normal compared to pre-eclamptic and gestational hypertensive pregnancies, including treatment with pravastatin (with the University of New South Wales, and Royal Hospital for Women, Sydney; University of Queensland, Brisbane; University of Ohio, U.S.; University of Melbourne and Monash University, Melbourne).

 Our group is investigating medicinal properties of naturally occurring compounds in fish oils and bee products.